To WordPress or Not To WordPress?

 Websites have life cycles.
 If they are badly built, they have got only one life cycle.
 This means its design or/and functionality get outdated and need to be changed after let's say… five years.
 So if you go to a not-so-good, but cheap developer you will possibly get that thing.
 If it's just for five years, it's fine.
 But your site might live longer and have more than one life cycle.
 That is achievable if your website is designed and programmed using modular techniques.

-Designers and developers build sites like using a set of Legos.
+Designers and developers build sites as if they were using a set of Legos.
 You can take out one piece and put it in another place, or throw it out altogether.
 If a WordPress site is modular, redesigning and adding new functionality will be possible.
-In a few years after website’s original launch, you might want to pay a designer to redesign it, and your developer will apply those changes to an already existing site.
+In a few years after website's original launch, you might want to pay a designer to redesign it, and your developer will apply those changes to an already existing site.
 Adding or removing elements will be like rearranging Lego bricks.
-You might also get new bricks, and get rid of the things you don’t need or change the way they look.
+You might also get new bricks, and get rid of the things you don't need or change the way they look.

 That will be it.
 Before going into WordPress consider if you really need a content management system?
 If so, WordPress is probably your best choice.
 Consider also how you approach the creative process, how many years your site needs to be out there, and who will you work with on keeping it in good shape.
 Finally, plan some maintenance budget after your site goes live.
 If you do all that it may turn out that your WordPress site… is your best friend.